LAST UPDATED: January 1, 2023

 We may disclose your personal data to our subsidiaries and corporate affiliates for purposes consistent with this Privacy Notice.

-When Fiserv performs services for its clients, it may share personal data with those entities.
+When Fiserv performs services for its clients, it may disclose personal data with those entities.
 For example, Fiserv may collect information about a client’s customers from or on behalf of the client, such as when Fiserv processes payment transactions, and Fiserv may provide personal data about those customers back to the client.
 We are not responsible for the privacy practices of our clients.

-Fiserv shares personal data with companies in the transaction processing chain in connection with processing a payment transaction, such as merchants, banks or other card issuers, card associations, debit network operators and their members.
+Fiserv discloses personal data with companies in the transaction processing chain in connection with processing a payment transaction, such as merchants, banks or other card issuers, card associations, debit network operators and their members.

 We may disclose your personal data to professional advisors, such as lawyers, bankers, auditors and insurers, where necessary in the course of the professional services that they render to us.